Use Lifecycle Manager actions

 Before you begin

-You should be familiar with the following concepts before proceeding:
+Familiarize yourself with the following before proceeding:

 Why automate LCM actions